manu-153/Stock-Price-Prediction-with-LSTM-Neural-Network/README.md

 ## Results

-- **Visualizations**:
+* **Visualizations**:

-  - The project's output includes visual plots comparing historical stock prices with predicted prices for each of the four companies.
-These plots help visualize the model's performance in capturing the trends and variations in stock prices.
+  * The project outputs visual charts that compare actual historical stock prices with the model’s predicted prices for all four companies.
+These plots provide an intuitive view of how well the model tracks stock price movements and trends.
-  - Graphs of the model's predictions against the actual closing prices are generated, showing how closely the model's predictions align with real-world data.
+  * Additional graphs display the predicted closing prices alongside the actual values, highlighting the model’s ability to follow real market behavior.

-- **Performance Metrics**:
+* **Performance Metrics**:

-  - The Root Mean Squared Error (RMSE) is calculated for the model's predictions on the test set.
-RMSE provides a measure of the average prediction error, helping to assess the model's accuracy.
+  * The Root Mean Squared Error (RMSE) is computed for the predictions on the test dataset.
+This metric quantifies the average prediction error, serving as a key indicator of model accuracy.
-  - RMSE values for each company are printed and compared, providing insights into the model's performance across different stocks.
+  * RMSE scores for each company are presented and compared, offering a clear perspective on performance differences across the various stocks.

-- **Historical Data and Predictions**:
+* **Historical Data and Predictions**:

-  - Historical stock price data and the model's predictions are printed for each company.
-This includes both the raw data and the forecasted values, offering a detailed view of the model's effectiveness.
+  * For every company, both historical stock price data and the corresponding predicted values are displayed.
+This includes original records along with forecasted results, giving a comprehensive view of the model’s predictive strength.

+---
 ## Future Improvements

 - **Model Enhancements**: